OWASP/www-project-proactive-controls/docs/the-top-10/c4-secure-architecture.md

 - If the application is only protected by security-by-obscurity, an attacker that reverse-engineers the application has full permissions as soon the obfuscation is cleared-up.
 In addtion, an attacker is able to monitor network traffic: while the obfuscation might be performed on the code-level, the operations on the network level can easily be analyzed.
 - A web-application with a complex authorization scheme is deployed.
 A new software developer is tasked with extending one of the components.
 Due to the complexity, they misconfigure the authorization scheme and an attacker is able to exploit IDOR.
 - A web-application with a complex authorization scheme is deployed.
 A new software developer adds a new plugin to the system.
 The system makes it hard to do the right thing, and all security configuration must be manually added to the plugin, by-default no security measures are taken.
 The new developer is not configuring anything thus the new plugin introduces an IDOR into the system.
 - A web-application has many components, all of which are exposed to the public internet.
 The resulting attack surface is massive.
-For example, a database management tool (e.g., phpmyadmin) is deployed.
-After a 0day was found in mysqladmin, the whole database was extracted.
-During normal use, nobody uses phpmyadmin.
+For example, a database management tool (e.g., `phpmyadmin`) is deployed.
+After a 0day was found in `mysqladmin`, the whole database was extracted.
+During normal use, nobody uses `phpmyadmin`.

 ## Implementation